fermisurfaces/IFermi/paper.md

 (ii) the size and position of Fermi pockets are indicators of high-performance thermoelectrics [@thermoelectrics]; and (iii) the average group velocities across the Fermi surface control the sensitivity of materials for dark matter detection [@darkmatter].
-IFermi is Python library for the generation, analysis, and visualisation of Fermi surfaces that can facilitate sophisticated analyses of Fermi surface properties.
+IFermi is a Python library for the generation, analysis, and visualisation of Fermi surfaces that can facilitate sophisticated analyses of Fermi surface properties.